Ann Cooper Hewitt: Early life

 Peter Cooper Hewitt died in 1921.
 His will left two-thirds of his estate to Ann and one-third to her mother, Marion; however, if Ann died without an heir, her portion of her father's estate would revert to her mother.

 Forced sterilization

 In 1935, just before Ann's 21st birthday (when she would have attained legal majority), she was hospitalized for appendicitis.
 Ann's mother told the surgeons at the private hospital where Ann was receiving care that Ann was "feeble minded" and paid them to sterilize her while performing her appendectomy.

 After realizing what her physicians and her mother had done, both criminal and civil lawsuits were filed in San Francisco court.
-The judges who handled her case were Sylvain Lazarus.
 Ann Lindsay was a personal nurse for Ann Hewitt.
 The criminal case was ultimately unsuccessful, since at the time, involuntary sterilization of the "feeble minded" was legal in California.
 The state Supreme Court declined to reopen the case.
 In the end, "a lengthy, exhausting trial resulted in the charges being dropped against the doctors and her mother.
 Ann settled the civil suit for $150,000."